-We focus on how to increase connectivity of patchy, fragmented urban green space.
-Connect-the-Dots is an urban ecology and design project in partnership with design students at Parsons to innovate connections between fragmented, disconnected urban green spaces (dots).
+Urban areas are highly heterogenous and habitat for non-human species are notoriously patchy, disconnected, and fragmented.
+This project focuses on how to increase connectivity of patchy, fragmented urban green space.
+Connect-the-Dots is one on of our networked urban ecology projects that merges urban ecology with design in partnership to innovate connections between fragmented, disconnected urban green spaces (dots).
 Ecological spaces in New York City, like most cities, struggle because of lack of corridors and connections between parks and smaller green spaces that can allow species and genetic material to move.
 Improving the mobility of urban species and building a networked ecological infrastructure will have benefits far beyond individual species, serving as a source for innovating ways to increase the quality and quantity of green space for the health and wellbeing of New Yorkers, especially in underserved areas of the city.
 Green spaces are fundamental to livability, equity, resilience and sustainability and corridors and green space connectivity is essential to a healthy urban ecology.
 Connect-the-Dots will develop ecologically based designed solutions for linking parks, street trees, green streets, green roofs and walls, and micro-urban spaces together in an ecological network to improve the lives of plant and animal species and the many benefits they provide for the city.

 Future Earth Urban KAN

-Future Earth is a new major international research platform intended to provide the knowledge and support to accelerate transformations to a sustainable world.
+Future Earth is an international research platform intended to provide the knowledge and support to accelerate transformations to a sustainable world.
 It serves as the most important international scientific body (and largest) to coordinate new, interdisciplinary approaches to research service as a platform for international engagement to ensure that knowledge is generated in partnership with society and users of science.
-The Lab is involved in the Urban Knowledge Action Network (UKAN), the Livable Urban Futures project, and as editors and authors of the book, Urban Planet (forthcoming Cambridge University Press), all projects within Future Earth.
-TM is a member of the UKAN Core Development Team.
+The USL and Timon McPhearson has provided leadership including as a member of the Core Development Team helping to launch the Urban Knowledge Action Network (UKAN) as well as the Livable Urban Futures project, and as editors and authors of the book, Urban Planet (Cambridge University Press, 2018), all projects within Future Earth.

 Urban Biodiversity and Ecosystem Services (URBES) Project